SEC Network: Availability

 On July 9, 2014, Cox Communications, whose subscriber base includes four SEC markets, reached an agreement to carry SEC Network.
 Exact terms were not disclosed.
 Nine days later, ESPN also reached a deal with Comcast to carry SEC Network; in SEC markets, the provider will pay a carriage rate of $1.40 per-subscriber per month.
 On July 25, Time Warner Cable and Bright House Networks reached deals to carry SEC Network, followed by Cable One and Wide Open West on August 1.
 On August 2, 2014, Suddenlink Communications announced that it had reached an agreement to carry the network on the launch date.
 On August 4, 2014, DirecTV, and C Spire Wireless both announced agreements to carry the network (the latter deal was made through the National Cable Television Cooperative, in which C Spire would provide its Fiber to the Home HDTV subscribers with access to the SEC Network App).
 These announcements were followed by an agreement with Charter Communications on August 6, 2014.
 Mediacom reached an agreement to carry the network on August 14, 2014.

 With the Mediacom agreement, the two major television providers that did not reach a carriage deal prior to launch were Verizon FiOS and Cablevision.
 However, on August 21, 2014, Sports Business Daily reported that Verizon FiOS had reached a deal to carry the network in its Texas and Florida service areas (which are within the SEC footprint).
 Cablevision does not have any markets within the SEC footprint.
 NASA (whose Johnson and Kennedy Space Centers are well within SEC territory) arranged for the SEC Network to be made available on the International Space Station.

-Some of SEC Network's programming is carried on Sirius XM, including The Paul Finebaum Show (which airs on ESPN Xtra), and as part of Sirius XM SEC Radio, which launched in March 2018.
+Some of SEC Network's programming is carried on SiriusXM, including The Paul Finebaum Show (which airs on ESPN Xtra), and as part of Sirius XM SEC Radio, which launched in March 2018.

 The SEC Network is also carried by both PlayStation Vue and Sling TV.
 Outside the United States, SEC Network became available in Mexico in 2017.